 Samsung 970 EVO Plus M.2 NVMe V-NAND SDD, 2TB

 Pros: 2TB is a lot of storage, and Samsung’s V-NAND technology can push up to the full 3,500MB/s on supported systems.

 Cons: You have looked at the price, right?

-Who it’s good for: System builders wanting a very fast and high capacity SSD.
-Or very nice people who want to send one my way, no questions asked.
+Who it’s good for: System builders who want a very fast and high-capacity M.2 SSD.

 This article has been updated since its original publication.